INTERVIEW

 IN CONVERSATION WITH KEVIN ICABALES

-KI: I started photography after I graduated from college.
+KEVIN ICABALES: I started photography after I graduated from college.
 My twin aunts bought me a DSLR for a graduation gift.
 I started shooting weddings and concerts.
 I realized that I love taking pictures of decisive moments or candids.
 That passion led me into street photography and I knew where I was called to do.
-I now use a Fujifilm X-T3 mirrorless camera.

 TPL: Where do you find your inspiration?